tarantool/tt/doc/examples.md

 end
 ```

-`instances.yml` (The dot and dash characters in instance names are
+`instances.yml` (The dot character in instance names is
-reserved for system use.):
+reserved for system use):

 ``` yaml
 router: